harryye930/PlannerApp/phase2/README.md

 #### Admin User
 - Select a template, and change the template name or template "published" status
 - Able to change any of the users' planners from private to public or public to private
-- Able to interact with every user's planners, even if they are private
   - can admin user revert change as well?
 QUESTION
+- Able to interact with every user's planners, even if they are private
-- Able to delete a planner (e.g., if they decide that the content of the planner is not appropriate for the app)
+- Able to delete any planner, including private planners (e.g., if they decide that the content of the planner is not appropriate for the app)
   - can admin user undo delete as well?
 QUESTION
 - Able to "suspend" a user by x number of days, where x is a number decided by the admin user.
 This means the user is not allowed to log in for x number of days